Mohanavadivel-git/caasworkshop/lessons/3-application.md

 git clone https://github.ford.com/DevEnablement/caas-workshop.git  # Using HTTPS
 ```

+**NOTE**: If you are unable to clone the repository, go to the [repository home page](https://github.ford.com/DevEnablement/caas-workshop) and click the green `Clone or download` button where you can download the `.ZIP` of the repository.
+Unzip the content in a directory of your choosing.

 3. View the contents of the `application` directory:

-    - manifests: This directory contains all the manifests that we will use to build and deploy this application to CaaS
+    - **manifests**: This directory contains all the manifests that we will use to build and deploy this application to CaaS
-    - src: Since this is a simple python application, the src sections contains the simple python code and the requirements listing the necessary python packages.
+    - **src**: Since this is a simple python application, the src sections contains the simple python code and the requirements listing the necessary python packages.
-    - Dockerfile: This is the `Dockerfile` that will be used to build our container image
+    - **Dockerfile**: This is the `Dockerfile` that will be used to build our container image

 ---